 We have three houses to choose from in Cirencester:

 1 Battel Mews has two bedrooms - 1 double and 1 twin - a bathroom and an en-suite shower room, with a secret mezzanine floor with two extra beds, ideal for children and younger teenagers.

-2 Battel Mews has two bedrooms - 2 doubles - a
+2 Battel Mews has three bedrooms - 2 double

-third room with a day bed, a family bathroom and separate cloakroom.
+rooms and a third smaller room with a double bed - a family bathroom and separate cloakroom.

-3 Battel Mews has three bedrooms - 2 doubles and 1 room with bunk beds - a family bathroom and separate cloakroom.
+3 Battel Mews has three bedrooms - 2 doubles and 1 room with twin beds - a family bathroom and separate cloakroom.

 All of the houses are modern, yet traditionally styled mews houses set within a large, gated courtyard in the centre of the historic town of Cirencester.
 They are furnished in a contemporary and comfortable style with smart, modern kitchen facilities; offering all the comforts of home, to make your stay relaxing.

 Cirencester is often referred to as the ‘Capital of the Cotswolds’ and was the second largest town in Britain during Roman times.
 In later years it became a very prosperous medieval wool town and